 As announced during 2018-19 budget, the Government is thinking to provide incentives for non VR doctors to qualify as vocationally recognised (VR) or specialist GPs and to practice outside major cities.
-There is no information available for MDRAP program yet.
-However, on the DoH website, it is mentioned that this program will encourage non-VR doctors
+Warning: Please note that there are many recent changes to Medicare provider number legislations including introducing new 3GA programs and cessation of few 3GA

 The Australian Government has reformed the Medicare Benefits Schedule (MBS) for non vocationally registered doctors.
 The new fee structure will affect all non-vocationally recognised (VR) GPs who are not participating in any of the approved training programs leading to fellowship. e.g. Australian General Practice Training (AGPT), Remote Vocational Training Scheme (RVTS) or ACRRM Independent Pathway.

 Is there a difference between DWS and Area of Need?
 This question comes to the mind of every overseas trained GP who is searching for a GP jobs in Australia.
 There seems to be a confusion between these two terms.
 Let’s try to find out if there is any difference between DWS and Area of

 A district of workforce shortage (DWS) is an Statistical Area (SA2) in which the local population has less access to Medicare-subsidised medical services when compared to the national average.
 District of Workforce Shortage (DWS) areas are identified using the latest Medicare billing statistics and the latest residential population as per the ABS.

 Section 19AB of the Act restricts access to Medicare benefits and requires overseas trained doctors (OTDs) and foreign graduates of accredited medical schools (FGAMS) to work in a district of workforce shortage (DWS) for 10 years from their first Australian medical registration in order to access Medicare benefits arrangements.
 All section 19AB exemptions are location